Demi-urge/menace_sandbox/docs/context_builder.md

 ## Integration

-`SelfCodingEngine`, `QuickFixEngine`, `BotDevelopmentBot`, `PromptEngine`, `AutomatedReviewer` and `Watchdog` expect a `ContextBuilder` to be supplied via constructor or method arguments.
+`SelfCodingEngine`, `QuickFixEngine`, `BotDevelopmentBot`, `PromptEngine`, `AutomatedReviewer`, `Watchdog` and `QueryBot` expect a `ContextBuilder` to be supplied via constructor or method arguments.
 Instantiate the builder with the standard databases and pass it through explicitly:

 ```python